oceaneboulais/WhisperMailbox/README.md

 # WhisperMailbox Overview

 ## Purpose:
 From the [Art Project](https://medium.com/truebit/statements-on-creative-alliances-and-integrated-participation-6afdead8786a) community, this is a piece for the Doge-Etherium Bridge art installation that is connected to the Blockchain.
 The installation will be a Klein Bottle structure that will fit around 40 people and be on display for about two years.
 The exact location is TBA.
-This repo is meant to be a place where we share everything we have done to build this installation so that it may replicated by you, the reader.
-Here are some preview pictures of what the overall structure will look like; to be clear, the Whisper Mailbox will be a key interactive piece inside of this structure.
+This repo is meant to be a place where we share everything we have done to build this installation so that it may replicated by you, the reader. <br>Here are some preview pictures of what the overall structure will look like; to be clear, the Whisper Mailbox will be a key interactive piece inside of this structure.
 <br>
 *Eagle-Eye View of the Installation*
 <p align="center">